History of Equatorial Guinea: Provincialisation and decolonisation

-Independence and Macias government (1968-1979)
+Independence and Macias government (1968–1979)

 In March 1968, under pressure from Equatoguinean nationalists and the United Nations, Spain announced that it would grant independence to Equatorial Guinea.
 A constitutional convention produced an electoral law and draft constitution.
 In the presence of a UN observer team, a referendum was held on August 11, 1968, and 63% of the electorate voted in favour of the constitution, which provided for a government with a General Assembly and a Supreme Court with judges appointed by the president.

 In September 1968, Francisco Macías Nguema was elected first president of Equatorial Guinea, and independence was granted in October.

 At independence, Equatorial Guinea had one of the highest per capita incomes in Africa, although it was also very unevenly distributed as most of the money was in the hands of colonial and elite planters.
-In its final years of rule the Spanish colonial government achieved a relatively high literacy rates and developed a good network of health care facilities.
-However at the time of independence, the number of African doctors and lawyers was in the single digits.
+In its final years of rule the Spanish colonial government achieved a relatively high literacy rate and developed a good network of health care facilities.
+However, at the time of independence, the number of African doctors and lawyers was in the single digits.

 In July 1970, Macias created a single-party state and by May 1971, key portions of the constitution were abrogated.
 In 1972 Macias took complete control of the government and assumed the title of President for Life.
 The Macias regime was characterized by human rights abuses, totalitarianism and the abandonment of all government functions except internal security, which was accomplished by terror; this led to the death or exile of up to one-third of the country's population.
-Due to pilferage, ignorance, and neglect, the country's infrastructure—electrical, water, road, transportation, and health—fell into ruin.
+Due to pilferage, ignorance, and neglect, the country's infrastructure—electricity, water, road, transportation, and health—fell into ruin.
 The private and public sectors of the economy were devastated.
 Nigerian contract labourers on Bioko, estimated to have been 60,000, left en masse in early 1976.
 The economy collapsed, and skilled citizens and foreigners left.